EarthBigData/openSAR/INSTALLATION.md

 To clone the *openSAR* distribution with git open a terminal (Linux/Mac) or the **GIT Prompt** (Windows):

-    > NOTE FOR WINDOWS: Replace "mkdir" with "md".
+*NOTE FOR WINDOWS: Replace "mkdir" with "md"*

     mkdir YOUR-GIT-REPOSOTORY-ROOT-PATH   # Optional, in case you already have a favorite path cd YOUR-GIT-REPOSOTORY-ROOT-PATH      # e.g. /Users/me/github (Linux/Mac)